About the course

-Unsuccessful applicants for the MSt will automatically be considered for the PG Diploma and it is not necessary to submit two applications.
+Unsuccessful applicants for the MSt will automatically be considered for the PG Diploma if they wish.
+It is not necessary to submit two applications.

 Students accepted for the PGDip will have the opportunity to apply to transfer mid-year to the MSt, subject to UK visa requirements, on demonstration of the necessary academic potential and English language ability.

 The department is committed to supporting you to pursue your academic goals.

 The Rewley House Continuing Education Library, one of the Bodleian Libraries, is situated in Rewley House.
 The department aims to support the wide variety of subjects covered by departmental courses at many academic levels.
 The department also has a collection of around 73,000 books together with periodicals.
 PCs in the library give access to the internet and the full range of electronic resources subscribed to by the University of Oxford.
 Wifi is also available.
 The Jessop Reading Room adjoining the library is available for study.
 You will have access to the Central Bodleian and other Bodleian Libraries.